chapel-lang/chapel/doc/rst/technotes/gpu.rst

 To deploy code to a GPU, put the relevant code in an ``on`` statement targeting a GPU sublocale (i.e. ``here.gpus[0]``).

-Any arrays that are declared by tasks executing on a GPU sublocale will, when using the default memory strategy, be allocated into unified memory and will be accessible on the GPU (see the `Memory Strategies`_ subsection for more information about alternate memory strategies).
+Any arrays that are declared by tasks executing on a GPU sublocale will, by default, be allocated into unified memory and be accessible on the GPU (see the `Memory Strategies`_ subsection for more information about alternate memory strategies).

 Chapel will launch CUDA kernels for all eligible loops that are encountered by tasks executing on a GPU sublocale.
 Loops are eligible when: